Cerra, copyright protected; all rights reserved.

 Kenny, Gigi Campi remembers an incident which

 speaks eloquently of Klook's high regard for his partner.

 The band was rehearsing and swinging like a demon ‑ without a drummer.

 was standing out in front, rolling a joint.
 Suddenly he looked up in mock

 disbelief and genuine joy, and said, 'This band doesn't need a drummer.
 That

 Belgian motherfucker swings it just with his writing, goddam it!

 Kenny,' Campi adds, 'there were two great arrangers in Tadd Dameron

 and Francy Boland.'

-The tune is pianist Francy Boland’s New Box on which he solos along with Benny Bailey [tp], Sahib Shihab [bs], Derek Humble [as], Aake Persson [tb] and Johnny Griffin [ts].
+The tune on the first video below is pianist Francy Boland’s New Box on which he solos along with Benny Bailey [tp], Sahib Shihab [bs], Derek Humble [as], Aake Persson [tb] and Johnny Griffin [ts].